alan-wu/ZincJS/README.md

 Example html and javascript to visualise Zinc to ThreeJS export.

-First user is required to output the json files from CMGUI/zinc.
+Here is a short instructions on how to get simple models from CMGUI/Zinc showing on web brwoser quickly.

 For Cmgui users:
 ----------------